What to Plant in Spring (Month by Month)

 And even if your plants can take the dry heat, do you really want to be outside planting and pampering new plants in this?
 I sure don’t! 🥵

-Surprisingly, even cactus and succulents can get sunburned so protect them from the sun during their first summer.
-Better nurseries mark the pot so you can plant them in the same orientation.
-This helps prevent sunburn.
+Surprisingly, even cactus and other succulents can get sunburned, so protect them from the sun during their first summer.
+Better nurseries mark the pot so you can plant them in the same orientation, which helps prevent sunburn.

 Recommended Reading: